May 3, 2016

 Rules are changing rapidly

-Digital taxation rules are changing rapidly and merchants need to be aware of how these new types of legislation affect their bottom line.
+Digital taxation rules are changing rapidly and businesses need to be aware of how these new types of legislation affect their bottom line.
 Equally tax jurisdictions need to calibrate systems that are pro-business and ease the burden of compliance: it hasn’t always worked that way.
 Taxamo exists to ease their process.

 Later this year, for example, New Zealand will introduce a new goods and services tax (GST) aimed at foreign digital service suppliers.
 We will be supporting compliance with this New Zealand GST just as we support compliance of similar rules in the European Union, Norway, South Africa, and Japan.
-Not only that but we also support domestic sales tax compliance in the US and Canada (for merchants with a nexus there).
+Not only that but we also support domestic sales tax compliance in the US and Canada (for businesses with a nexus there).

 This is the roadmap that envisaged when we first created the Taxamo digital tax compliance solution.
 The Sunday Business Post has recognised that vision.
 It follows similar plaudits from Ireland’s leading tech website, Silicon Republic, naming Taxamo as their start-up of the week back in February 2015 .